biokraft/my-cursor-framework/01-Cursor-for-Everyone/07-Quick-Look-The-Docs-Feature.md

 You can typically point `@Docs` to:

 -   **Web URLs:** Links to online documentation pages (e.g., official library APIs, framework guides, standards specifications).
--   **Local Files/Folders:** Markdown files, text files, or even entire folders of documentation within your project or on your local system.

 When you use `@Docs`, Cursor will prioritize the information from these specified sources when generating responses, code, or explanations related to your query.